 Augmenting incidents with lateral movement intel

 The PARINACOTA attack we described earlier is a human-operated ransomware campaign that involved compromising six newly onboarded servers.
-Microsoft Threat Protection automatically correlated the following events into an incident that showed the end-to-end attack chain:
+Microsoft 365 Defender automatically correlated the following events into an incident that showed the end-to-end attack chain:

 - A behavioral model identified RDP inbound brute force attempts that started a few days before the ransomware was deployed, as depicted in Figure 6.